WWU-IETC-R-Collab/CEDENSURF-Mod/03_Append_Data.md

 #### Load Data

-Start with merged CEDEN and SURF data, with duplicates found and removed per the QA/QC protocol outlined at: https://github.com/WWU-IETC-R-Collab/CEDENSURF-mod/blob/main/CEDENSURF_Merge.md
+Start with merged CEDEN and SURF data, with duplicates found and removed per the QA/QC protocol outlined at: https://github.com/WWU-IETC-R-Collab/CEDENSURF-mod/blob/main/CEDENSURF_Merge.md **30YRS-OrigRR branch for this run actually**

 ```r